-As a first step, attach the beginning of the film to the take-up spool by hooking it to nose underneath the triangular lip of the spool 35 mm cartridges are supplied by the manufacturer with the beginning of the film ready-cut to proper shape.
-No special cutting is required on a stock roll of 35 mm film.
+to nose underneath the triangular lip of the spool, 35 mm cartridges are supplied by the manufacturer with the beginning of the film ready-cut to proper shape (ill.
+22).

+No special cutting is required on a stock roll of 35 mm film (ill.
+23).

 The cartridge is then placed into the feeding spool chamber in such a way that the rewind prong engages with the hollow end of the cartridge (cassette).
-The empty spool is fitted into the take-up spool chamber.
-Now the film is wound on the take-up spool until its perforation engages the teeth of the sprocket on both sides.
-Then the back of the camera is replaced, holding the film strip down with the thumb of the left hand.
-Finally, the back is slid on to close the camera completely.
+The empty spool is fitted into the take-up spool chamber (ill.
+24).
+Now the film is wound on s the all-metal focal plane chnical achievement.

+the take-up spool until its perforation engages the teeth of the sprocket on both sides (ill.
+25).
+Then replace the back of the camera, inserting it from above into the corresponding grooves and holding the film strip down with the thumb of the left hand in order to keep the perforation well attached to the teeth of the sprocket (ill.
+26).
 Then lock the keys on the under side of the CONTAX and fold them flat.
 This can only be done when the back is placed correctly on the camera.

-After winding and releasing the shutter twice in order to advance the film exposed during loading, the unexposed film will be in the picture field of the CONTAX.
+After winding and releasing the shutter twice in order to advance the film exposed during loading, the unexposed film will be in the picture field of the CONTAX

-Attention should be given to the rewind knob (18) which should turn in the opposite direction of the arrow engraved on top of housing; this is an indication that the film winds properly.
-By means of the knurled ring, turn the frame counting indicator either left or right to 0.
+Attention should be given to the rewind knob (18) which should turn in the opposite direction of the arrow engraved on top of housing; this is an indication that the film winds properly By means of the knurled ring, turn the frame counting indicator (5) either left or right to 0.
 After winding the shutter once more, the CONTAX is ready for the first exposure.

-If it is intended to feed the film from a cartridge into a cassette or even from cassette to cassette, then the film should be attached to the core of the cassette on take-up side.
+If it is intended to feed the film from a cartridge into a cassette or even from cassette to cassette, then the film should be attached to the core of the cassette on the take-up side.

 The CONTAX cassette consists of two slotted containers and a core.
 By pressing down a small button the two containers can be turned until their apertures are over each other.
 In this position the cassette can be pulled apart.
 The cassette can be loaded with ready-cut lengths of film, day-light loading lengths, or with film from a stock roll of 35 mm film.
+When two cassettes are used the film may only be hooked on the nose of the feeding core.

 Only if it is desired to rewind the film should the end of the film be firmly attached to the core of the feeding cassette.
-It is not necessary that the leader and the trailer of the film be cut in a certain shape, because it can be hooked on the nose of core.
+It is not necessary that the leader and the trailer of the film be cut in a certain shape, because it can be hooked on the nose of the core.
 Ready-cut lengths of 35 mm film have a special cut on the end of the film similar to the shape of a tongue.
-This is to be attached to the feeding core by threading it through the small slot in the center of the spool, and after having turned it over, it is once again pulled through the same slot, thus securing it tightly on the feeding core.
+This is to be attached to the feeding core by threading it through the small slot in the center of the spool, and after having turned it over it is once again pulled through the same slot, thus securing it tightly on the feeding core.